-Pastor And Wife Recovering After Vicious Beating; Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes
+Pastor And Wife Recovering After Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes In Vicious Beating

 “Nobody could have imagined we would wake up on a Saturday and this was going to happen,” Destinee said.

-It happened to Timothy, a minister at Salem Baptist Church who who pastors on streets and parks, even as he recovers from cancer.
+It happened to Timothy, a minister at Salem Baptist Church who pastors on streets and parks, even as he recovers from cancer.

 “I really want you to understand, and I want the people to understand, how much of a giving person he is,” said Renee.
 “He will give you the shirt off his back.”